 Why just adding water works:To prevent condensation from filling up the ceramic tank there is a water release valve at the bottom of the ceramic tank, under the black Flushmate unit.
 Sometimes this valve becomes stuck, which results in the noise that you were hearing.
 Pouring water into the tank causes the valve to unstick.

 Sloan Flushmate systems are used in toilets made by the following companies: American Standard, Capizzi, Crane, Ellipse, Eljer, Gerber, HCG, Kohler, Lamosa, Mancesa, Mansfield, Orion, Peerless Pottery, Vitra, Vitromex, Vortens, Western, Xinqi.

 * Update:My Flushmate shown in the photo eventually began to gurgle daily, indicating need for repair.
-My wife was never happy with this Crane toilet, it's very loud when flushed and didn't clear the toilet contents very well when flushed.
+My wife was never happy with this Crane toilet, it's very loud when flushed and didn't clear the toilet contents very well.
 So rather than bother to repair a toilet she didn't like, I replaced it with an American Standard Cadet 3 model with a 3" flush valve.
 The new toilet is now several years old and working great.
 It clears better and is much quieter than the Flushmate.

 Happy wife = happy life!